dylandjian/dylandjian.github.io/src/pages/world-models/index.md

 <br/>

 The predicted vector is converted into a multivariate Gaussian distribution.
-It is then evaluated for the true latent vector of the target (which is the latent vector of the next frame in our case), then the probability of each mixture is applied.
+It is then evaluated for the true latent vector of the target (which is the latent vector of the next frame $z_{t+1}$ in our case), then the probability of each mixture is applied.
 Finally, the mixtures are summed, a logarithm (with a small constant to avoid -$\infty$) is applied and this value is then normalized by the batch\_size to give the final loss value.
-For the hyper parameters of this model, I tried to fiddle with them, but the last version that I have is using 1 LSTM layer, 5 Gaussians, 1024 hidden units, and the first linear layer has 1024 units.
-I also used a sequence of 500 frames to be able to capture more of the time dependency.

 <center>. . .</center>